fedragon/rate-limiter/README.md

 # rate-limiter

-Implementations of some rate-limiting algorithms as HTTP middleware, for fun & learning.
+Implementation of some rate-limiting algorithms as HTTP middleware, for fun & learning purposes.